UPenn-CIT599/financial-report-analysis/README.md

 - COPY the file commons-csv-1.6.jar, go to Eclipse, and PASTE it within the folder "FinancialReportAnalysis\lib\"
 - Click REFRESH
 - in Eclipse, right-click on the Java Project "FinancialReportAnalysis" go to:
-	Build Path > Configure BuildPath >
+	- Build Path > Configure BuildPath >
 	click tab "Libraries"
-	if commons-csv-1.6.jar is not already there
+	-if commons-csv-1.6.jar is not already there:
-	>Add JARs> and look for it in 			"FinancialReportAnalysis/lib"
+		-Add JARs> and look for it in 			"FinancialReportAnalysis/lib" -Apply and Close
-	>Apply and Close
 - In Eclipse - click REFRESH